-In the meantime, the Association’s policy remains that of the Central Council of Church Bell Ringers as published in ’Child Protection in Towers’ Guidance Note No 3, August 2008.
-In that, it is recommended that each tower displays a copy of the leaflet ’Protecting Young Ringers’ which can be downloaded from:
+In the meantime, the Association’s policy remains that of the Central Council of Church Bell Ringers as published in ’Child Protection in Towers’ Guidance Note No 3.
+Guidance Note No 3

 If anyone has a problem obtaining this, please Contact either of us.